uber/baseweb/CONTRIBUTING.md

 2. Once your RFC PR is approved, start implementing the component

 * To make the review process fast, please try to send small PRs, if you can
-* Every `TODO` in the code has to have a corresponding issue created.
+* Every ToDo in the code has to have a corresponding issue created.
 Refer to the created issue in the TODO following the following format `// TODO(#55): Something`

 3. Once your implementation is merged, the baseui team will release it